chrishumboldt/Rocket-Tools/README.md

 	* [Random](#random)

 ## Getting Started
-You can either download a copy of the source files or install Webplate Tools via Bower.
+You can either download a copy of the source files or install Rocket Tools via Bower.

 ```
-bower install webplate-tools
+bower install rocket-tools
 ```

 Next include the required Javascript file.